guglielmof/replicate_URIIRE/README.md

 					   table 2 - Number of Significantly Different Run Pairs Found for TREC-3, last column (partition) table 3 - Mean [Minimum, Maximum] Lengths of 95% Confidence Intervals on the System Effect for Different Number of Partitions for Different TREC Datasets and Evaluation Measures.

-	What we did differently: i) different sampling, ii) bidirectional tests

-Extend the Voohrees work, by adding new models
+Extend the Voohrees work, by adding the model md6

 MACRO-STEP 4:
 	- compute anlyses:
 		- table 1
 		- table 2